 For the shell of Section C, our work included design and detailing of a new roof structure and the supporting steel columns on a modified column grid, temporary bracing of the salvaged exterior façade, perimeter brick wall removal and replacement, and development of tie-in details where Section C structure meets A and B. Moreover, the team provided dunnage design to support new mechanical equipment on the roof.

-With regard to Section B, McLaren designed the new mezzanine storage space framed with light-gauge steel as well as the reframing of Section B’s roof for a new stair and elevator shaft.
+With regard to Section B, McLaren designed the new mezzanine storage space framed with light-gage steel as well as the reframing of Section B’s roof for a new stair and elevator shaft.
 Additionally, McLaren designed the new steel framework for the exterior canopy structure between Sections B and C.

 Now open, Vital Climbing is an eccentrically bold addition to the neighborhood with indoor and outdoor bouldering, fitness, training, and yoga space.
 The roof features climbing walls, sauna, Refuge Café and lounge areas with views of the Manhattan skyline.
 Pops of vivid colors, black and white murals, and urban greenspace work in harmony with the restored architectural elements and original brick, making the West Coast Company’s first NYC location perfectly Brooklyn.